ntampellini/TSCoDe/docs/usage.rst

 reading faults (scroll through conformers with page-up and down buttons).
 Program will terminate after the last visualization is closed.

-6) I try to tweak TSCoDe default parameters to yield good results for any situation without specifying any keyword or atom pairing.
-However, if you have some information about your system, I strongly encourage you to specify all the desired pairings and options.
-Trimolecular TSs without imposed pairings are 8 times more than the ones with defined pairings.
-Also, if you have an accurate idea of the distances between reactive atoms in your desired TSs, the ``DIST`` keyword can yield structures that are *very* close to higher theory level TSs.
-These can come from a previous higher-level calculation or can be inferred by similar reactions.
-If no pairing distances are provided, a guess is performed based on the atom type by reading editable parameters on the ``parameters.py`` file.
+6) TSCoDe default parameters are tentatively optimized to yield good results for the most common situations.
+However, if you have more information about your system, specifying details of the pairings and options for your system is likely to give better results.
+For example, embedding trimolecular TSs without imposed pairings generates about 8 times more structures than an embed with defined pairings.
+Also, if reactive atoms distances in the transition state is known, using the ``DIST`` keyword can yield structures that are quite close to ones obtained at higher levels of theory.
+If no pairing distances are provided, a distance guess is performed based on the atom type (defaults are editable in the ``parameters.py`` file).

-7) If the reaction involves big molecules, or if a lot of conformations are to be used, a preliminar run using the ``NOOPT`` keyword may be a good idea to see how many structures are generated and would require MOPAC/ORCA optimization in a standard run.
+7) If the reaction involves big molecules, or if a lot of conformations are to be used, a preliminar run using the ``NOOPT`` keyword may be a good idea to see how many structures are generated and would require optimization in a standard run.

-8) If TSCoDe does not find any suitable candidate for the given reacion, most of the times this is because of compenetration pruning.
-This mean that a lot of structures are generated, but all of them have some atoms compenetrating one into the other, and are therefore discarded.
-A solution could be to loosen the compenetration rejection citeria (``CLASHES`` keyword, not recommended) or to use the ``SHRINK`` keyword (recommended, see keywords section).
-Note that ``SHRINK`` calculations will be loger, as MOPAC/ORCA/GAUSSIAN distance-refining optimizations through ASE will require more iterations to reach target distances.
+8) If TSCoDe does not find any suitable candidate for the given reacion, this could be bacause of different factors.
+An option is to try the ``SHRINK`` keyword (see keywords section).
+Note that ``SHRINK`` optimization could be a little slower, as distance refinement through ASE will require more iterations to reach the target distances.
 Note that the use of ``RIGID``, while speeding up cyclical embeds considerably, could jeopardize finding some transition state arrangements.